Welch Group LLC Sells 1,290 Shares of NVIDIA Co. (NASDAQ:NVDA)

-Welch Group LLC reduced its position in shares of NVIDIA Co.
-(NASDAQ:NVDA – Free Report) by 5.4% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 22,437 shares of the computer hardware maker’s stock after selling 1,290 shares during the period.
-Welch Group LLC’s holdings in NVIDIA were worth $11,111,000 at the end of the most recent quarter.
+Welch Group LLC decreased its stake in NVIDIA Co.
+(NASDAQ:NVDA – Free Report) by 5.4% during the 4th quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 22,437 shares of the computer hardware maker’s stock after selling 1,290 shares during the period.
+Welch Group LLC’s holdings in NVIDIA were worth $11,111,000 as of its most recent filing with the SEC.

-A number of other large investors also recently made changes to their positions in the company.
-Private Ocean LLC lifted its position in shares of NVIDIA by 33.0% during the fourth quarter.
-Private Ocean LLC now owns 2,476 shares of the computer hardware maker’s stock valued at $1,226,000 after purchasing an additional 614 shares in the last quarter.
-Lake Hills Wealth Management LLC raised its position in NVIDIA by 4.7% in the fourth quarter.
-Lake Hills Wealth Management LLC now owns 1,727 shares of the computer hardware maker’s stock worth $855,000 after acquiring an additional 78 shares during the period.
-Trust Co. of Oklahoma bought a new stake in NVIDIA in the fourth quarter worth about $533,000.
-My Personal CFO LLC raised its position in NVIDIA by 52.8% in the fourth quarter.
-My Personal CFO LLC now owns 703 shares of the computer hardware maker’s stock worth $348,000 after acquiring an additional 243 shares during the period.
-Finally, TriaGen Wealth Management LLC raised its position in NVIDIA by 33.3% in the fourth quarter.
-TriaGen Wealth Management LLC now owns 7,518 shares of the computer hardware maker’s stock worth $3,723,000 after acquiring an additional 1,879 shares during the period.
-65.27% of the stock is owned by institutional investors.
+Several other hedge funds have also added to or reduced their stakes in NVDA.
+United Bank raised its position in NVIDIA by 28.9% in the first quarter.
+United Bank now owns 7,717 shares of the computer hardware maker’s stock worth $2,106,000 after acquiring an additional 1,730 shares during the period.
+Mirae Asset Global Investments Co.
+Ltd. raised its position in NVIDIA by 6.8% in the first quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 3,904,772 shares of the computer hardware maker’s stock worth $1,065,457,000 after acquiring an additional 249,045 shares during the period.
+MAS Advisors LLC raised its position in NVIDIA by 42.1% in the first quarter.
+MAS Advisors LLC now owns 1,967 shares of the computer hardware maker’s stock worth $545,000 after acquiring an additional 583 shares during the period.
+Navis Wealth Advisors LLC increased its stake in shares of NVIDIA by 205.3% in the first quarter.
+Navis Wealth Advisors LLC now owns 2,900 shares of the computer hardware maker’s stock worth $791,000 after purchasing an additional 1,950 shares in the last quarter.
+Finally, Ergoteles LLC purchased a new position in shares of NVIDIA in the first quarter worth about $929,000.
+Institutional investors own 65.27% of the company’s stock.

-Several analysts have commented on NVDA shares.
-Wedbush reaffirmed an “outperform” rating and issued a $1,000.00 price objective on shares of NVIDIA in a research report on Tuesday, March 19th.
-Raymond James lifted their price objective on shares of NVIDIA from $600.00 to $700.00 and gave the stock a “strong-buy” rating in a research report on Friday, January 19th.
-KeyCorp reaffirmed an “overweight” rating and issued a $1,100.00 price objective on shares of NVIDIA in a research report on Tuesday, March 19th.
-Argus lifted their price objective on shares of NVIDIA from $850.00 to $950.00 and gave the stock a “buy” rating in a research report on Wednesday, March 20th.
-Finally, Piper Sandler Companies lifted their target price on shares of NVIDIA to $850.00 and gave the stock an “overweight” rating in a research note on Friday, February 16th.
-Four investment analysts have rated the stock with a hold rating, thirty-seven have issued a buy rating and one has given a strong buy rating to the stock.
-According to MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average target price of $908.68.
+Several research firms have recently weighed in on NVDA.
+Craig Hallum lifted their target price on shares of NVIDIA from $700.00 to $850.00 and gave the stock a “buy” rating in a research note on Thursday, February 22nd.
+Jefferies Financial Group lifted their target price on shares of NVIDIA from $610.00 to $780.00 and gave the stock a “buy” rating in a research note on Thursday, February 22nd.
+Wedbush reiterated an “outperform” rating and issued a $1,000.00 target price on shares of NVIDIA in a research note on Tuesday, March 19th.
+HSBC lifted their target price on shares of NVIDIA from $880.00 to $1,050.00 and gave the stock a “buy” rating in a research note on Monday, March 18th.
+Finally, Cantor Fitzgerald reaffirmed an “overweight” rating and set a $900.00 price objective on shares of NVIDIA in a research note on Monday, March 4th.
+Four investment analysts have rated the stock with a hold rating, thirty-seven have issued a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $908.68.

 NVIDIA Trading Up 2.4 %

-NVIDIA (NASDAQ:NVDA – Get Free Report) last announced its quarterly earnings data on Wednesday, February 21st.
-The computer hardware maker reported $5.16 earnings per share for the quarter, topping analysts’ consensus estimates of $4.21 by $0.95.
-The firm had revenue of $22.10 billion during the quarter, compared to analyst estimates of $20.40 billion.
+NVIDIA (NASDAQ:NVDA – Get Free Report) last issued its quarterly earnings data on Wednesday, February 21st.
+The computer hardware maker reported $5.16 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $4.21 by $0.95.
+The business had revenue of $22.10 billion for the quarter, compared to the consensus estimate of $20.40 billion.
 NVIDIA had a net margin of 48.85% and a return on equity of 93.61%.
-The business’s quarterly revenue was up 265.3% on a year-over-year basis.
-During the same period in the previous year, the business posted $0.65 EPS.
-As a group, equities research analysts forecast that NVIDIA Co. will post 22.45 earnings per share for the current year.
+The company’s quarterly revenue was up 265.3% compared to the same quarter last year.
+During the same period in the previous year, the firm earned $0.65 EPS.
+On average, research analysts predict that NVIDIA Co. will post 22.45 earnings per share for the current year.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, March 27th.
-Stockholders of record on Wednesday, March 6th were issued a $0.04 dividend.
-The ex-dividend date of this dividend was Tuesday, March 5th.
-This represents a $0.16 dividend on an annualized basis and a dividend yield of 0.02%.
-NVIDIA’s payout ratio is 1.34%.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, March 27th.
+Shareholders of record on Wednesday, March 6th were given a dividend of $0.04 per share.
+This represents a $0.16 dividend on an annualized basis and a yield of 0.02%.
+The ex-dividend date was Tuesday, March 5th.
+NVIDIA’s payout ratio is currently 1.34%.

 NVIDIA Company Profile